Chery-cake/base_gdnative/README.md

 To import any library add it at the "lib" folder and execute your cmake command.

 To add any code file just execute the cmake command.

+You may need to link your library on the Godot Engine.